krystalmonolith/concurrent-http/README.md

 ** Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/ **
 ```

-You should be presented a page that is initially blank with a title and three tabs: Click on any tab to initiate loading the 228 PNG files from the server.
+You should be presented a page that is initially blank with a title and three tabs: Click on any tab to initiate retries of the 228 PNG files from the server.

 * When clicked the "RxJS concatAll()" tab demonstrates <strong>sequential</strong> retrieval of the 228 PNG files.
 * When clicked the "RxJS mergeAll()" tab demonstrates <strong>concurrent</strong> retrieval of the 228 PNG files <strong>without any retries</strong>.